brianAray/220516-Python-with-Automation/Week 1/day_1.md

 - https://www.geeksforgeeks.org/type-conversion-python/

 ### Questions
-- What is it type conversion?
+- What is type conversion?
 - Why is it used?
 - What can you do with it?

 <br>